jeffellenbogen/audio_mqtt/README.md

 * mic_full.py - the microphone program which samples the sound over USB
 * dual_display.py - the display program which uses the RGB matrix to display both time and frequency info for the sampled audio signal.

+Note these two sides don't necessarily need to be running on the same pi.

 To make these work, you need to install Mosquitto (see my notes at https://github.com/gsalaman/mqtt_explore).

-You'll need to edit the various files to point at the Mosquitto server you've set up.
-Right now, they're hardcoded to my pi.

-Note those files don't necessarily need to be on the same pi.
+By default, MQTT is pointing at the mosquitto server on localhost.
+If you want it to point somewhere else, make a "broker.conf" file that contains only one line: the desired hostname or ip address.

 ## Time scaling notes
 ### Display side